Find the current Annual Health and Medical Record by using this QR code or by visiting www.scouting.org/health-and-safety/ahmr.

 Because many states regulate the camping industry, this Annual Health and Medical Record also serves as a tool that enables councils to operate day and resident camps and adhere to state and BSA requirements.
 The Boy Scouts of America Annual Health and Medical Record provides a standardized mechanism that can be used by members in all 50 states.

-For answers to more questions, visit the FAQ page at www.scouting.org/health-and-safety/ahmr/medical-formfaqs/.
+For answers to more questions, use this QR code or visit the FAQ page at www.scouting.org/health-and-safety/ahmr/medical-formfaqs.